 - Trans-Mediterranean Ferries (Greece, Italy)

-- Traditional mudbrick house next to ancient fortifications (Uzbekistan)
+- Traditional Silk Road mudbrick house next to ancient fortifications (Uzbekistan)

-- And open tapchan under the stars in a rural mountain village (Uzbekistan)
+- And open tapchan under the stars in a rural Tajik village (Uzbekistan)

 - Hammock on the back patio of a private beach house, during a lightning storm (Panama)